Donjet Shkodra: Skënderbeu Korçë

 On 3 June 2017, Skënderbeu Korçë's president Ardian Takaj confirmed that the club has reached an agreement with Shkodra.
 Three days later, Shkodra confirmed via an open letter that he was leaving Flamurtari for Skënderbeu.
 He was presented to the media on 7 June where he penned a two-year contract.
 He stated: "I'm happy to be part of the best team in Albania in the recent years.
 I'm ready to give 100% for this team.

 He played mostly as second-fiddle in Skënderbeu's historic run in the 2017–18 UEFA Europa League qualifying rounds, becoming the first Albanian club to pass four rounds.
-He made only four appearances, all of them as substitute, colleting 103 minutes on the field.
+He made only four appearances, all of them as substitute, collecting 103 minutes on the field.
 He started the domestic season by scoring in the first leg of 2017–18 Albanian Cup first round against Adriatiku Mamurras.
 Three days later he played his first Albanian Superliga match for Skënderbeu in the opening matchday against Flamurtari Vlorë, contributing in a 2–0 home win.
 He scored his maiden league goal in the next matchday at newly promoted Kamza, finished in a 1–1 draw.

 Shkodra failed to make an impact and remained mostly to bench during his stint, making only 6 league appearances, collecting only 298 minutes.